sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 \label{eq:constrained-functions}
 \end{align}
 $$

 where $P = 5$.
-Figure \ref{eq:constrained-erm} shows the empirical loss and generalization error as a function of polynomial order with constrained empirical risk minimization.
+Figure \ref{fig:constrained-erm} below shows the empirical loss and generalization error as a function of polynomial order with constrained empirical risk minimization (see Python clode block below for corresponding code).
 Across all polynomial orders, empirical loss provides a close approximation of generalization error.
+Thus, the tourist has prevented the occurrence of overfitting by implementing constrained risk minimization.
+As an aside, a proof of the learning success of constrained empirical risk minimization can be found in [Section 2.3.1](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf#page=94) of Shalev-Schwartz and Ben-David (2004).

 ```r {language=python}
 #compute empirical loss and generalization error for polynomial models up to fifth order